Ward of Court

 What is a Committee?

 The Committee is the person or persons appointed by the Court to look after the affairs of the Ward of Court.
-Generally, the next of kin that brings the application is appointed to act as the Committee.
+Typically, the next of kin applies and gets appointed as the Committee.
 The Committee is responsible for

 - overseeing the personal care of the Ward and